 Commandment 3.
 Thou shalt secure some development finance

-It doesn’t need to be a lot, but a few weeks worth of money to keep the wolf and the landlord off your back will allow you to get properly organised, hunt down superior locations, get sponsorship and find a terrific production office.
+Back to normality – remember – it doesn’t need to be a lot.
+But a few weeks worth of money to keep the wolf and the landlord off your back will allow you to get properly organised, hunt down superior locations, get sponsorship and find a terrific production office.

 Commandment 4.
 Thou shalt spend proper time in pre-production